-Enbridge maintains a Supplier Code of Conduct, (Code), which outlines Enbridge's requirements regarding the ethical standards and business conduct of our suppliers.
+Enbridge maintains a Supplier Code of Conduct (Code), which outlines Enbridge's requirements regarding the ethical standards and business conduct of our suppliers.
 All Enbridge suppliers are required to adhere to the Code, and this requirement is incorporated into contractual requirements.
-Under the labour and human rights provisions of the Code, all suppliers are required to operate in a socially responsible and non-discriminatory manner, in full compliance with all applicable laws, and must respect the human rights of workers.
+Under the labour and human rights provisions of the Code, all suppliers are required to respect the human rights of workers and conduct their operations in a socially responsible and nondiscriminatory manner and in full compliance with all applicable laws.

 Suppliers are required to have a third-party risk management program in place for onboarding and monitoring their own suppliers to mitigate third-party risk, including human rights and fair labour standards.
-Suppliers must conduct due diligence in respect of, and impose controls, including contractual obligations, in respect of their suppliers that present a risk of non-compliance.
+Suppliers must conduct due diligence in respect of, and impose controls, including contractual obligations, in respect of their own suppliers that present a risk of non-compliance.
 Suppliers are prohibited from using, in connection with the work they perform for Enbridge, third parties that are known to violate the standards set out in the Code.